 → For example : if you're contacting bookers, you can add info on your recent gigs, or the date and location of your next one!

 💡Are you contacting media outlets, record labels and music pros for different reasons within the same campaign?
-You can use the personal messages to adapt your message to each contact in the recap of your campaign (see below)
+You can use the personal messages to adapt your message to each contact.
+The Personalized messages section is located just underneath the General Pitch of your track.
+More details and advice on personalized messages right here.

 3. Be concise and informative